 Pyramid 7 String set features 10-56 (10-13-17-26-36-46-56).
 At first, I was worried that the tension would be too high at standard tuning as many user reviews had stated that on a 25.5 inches scale 7 string, Pyramid 7 string would feel tense already.

 However, when compared to similar gauges, I thought I should give it a try!
 The problem with 26.5 inches scale length is that low-E string most of the time results in a bit of a wobbly feel (open string only).
 I believe this is the reason why guitar manufacturers also produce multi-scale guitars.

 When I tried different gauges and different brands, I almost had this feeling that I shouldn’t apply too much picking force on the low-E string which is a shame really!

-Even when I tried D’addario NYXL09564SB that costs more than 3 times of Pyramid 7 string set gave me the same impression, so I wasn’t really hopeful.
+Even when I tried D’addario NYXL09564SB which costs more than 3 times of Pyramid 7 string set gave me the same impression, so I wasn’t really hopeful.

 The price tag is incredible if you consider these strings are handmade in Germany, and this allows guitar players to stock them and change strings every few weeks!